-How did you get this internship?
-I landed my first interview for the internship through HandShake.
-I applied for the Coffee Chat that was being held in Eller and, from there kept moving along the interview process.
+I landed my first interview for the internship through Handshake.
+I participated in the coffee chat that was held at Eller and from there kept moving through the interview process.

 The people!
-Everyone is so willing to help, you just have to ask!
+Everyone is so willing to help–you just have to ask!
 I was constantly surrounded by intellectually curious people which made learning new things fun and challenging in a positive way.
-The mentorship aspect definitely provided a sense of ease throughout the entire summer as well.
+The mentorship aspect definitely provided a sense of ease throughout the entire summer, as well.

-What did you find most challenging about your internship?
-Every problem or challenge did not have a set right or wrong answer.
-In school, we’re taught to find the right answer in very black or white terms; the real world is not so simple.
+Each problem or challenge did not have a set right or wrong answer.
+In school, we’re taught to find the right answer in very black-and-white terms.
+The real world is not so simple.
 So it was definitely a challenge to continually think outside the box and search for potential solutions, while also trying to understand all the terminology and language of this new business we were working in.

 Do not doubt yourself!
 I struggled with confidence when applying for this internship.
-Thoughts of not being competitive enough, smart enough, etc. more often than not hindered me.
-It was when I pushed those thoughts aside, believed in myself, and just applied for the job posting that things really started happening.
+Thoughts of not being competitive enough, smart enough, etc., more often than not hindered me.
+Once I pushed those thoughts aside, believed in myself and just applied for the job posting, things really started happening.
 I surprised myself as I moved along the interview process, and it wasn’t until my Super Day that I really reflected on what I accomplished in just a few weeks.

-How did Eller prepare you for your internship?
-Professionalism, presentation skills, preparedness, networking skills, and even classwork expectations.
-Real world business demands the best work all the time.
-Eller taught me to consistently deliver my best work and put my best foot forward ALL the time.
+Eller prepared me by helping me to hone my professionalism, presentation skills, preparedness, networking skills and even classwork expectations.
+Real-world business demands the best work all the time.
+Eller taught me to consistently deliver my best work and put my best foot forward all the time.
 You should never only give partial effort.
-Through my internship, I found myself especially prepared with business etiquette/knowledge.
-This allowed me to not only stand out but to help my peers as well.
+Through my internship, I found myself especially prepared with business etiquette and knowledge.
+This allowed me to not only stand out but to help my peers, as well.

 My employer provided financial assistance for housing, finding a roommate, and transportation services.